31 Altitude Definitions & Measurement

 (14)

 where is measured in feet (ft).
-If
+If is measured in meters (m), then

 (15)

-Remember that under standard MSL conditions the value of is 0.002378 slugs/ft
+Remember that under standard MSL conditions, the value of is 0.002378 slugs/ft or 1.225 kg/m.

 Pressure Altitude

 As previously described, an altimeter is a calibrated pressure gauge, its basis of calibration being the ISA.
 Therefore, it makes sense to use the altimeter to measure the air pressure the aircraft is flying, which is performed by determining the pressure altitude.
-By definition, the pressure altitude, , is the altitude in the ISA that corresponds to the prevailing ambient local static pressure.
+By definition, the pressure altitude, , is the altitude in the ISA corresponding to the prevailing ambient local static pressure.
 The advantage of using pressure altitude as a reference is that its value is a function of the local ambient pressure alone.

 Using the relationship for pressure in the ISA given by Eq.
-10, then the value of the pressure altitude, , as measured in feet (ft), is given by
+10, the value of the pressure altitude, , as measured in feet (ft), is given by

 (16)